IT BAND treatment Raleigh NC

 The iliotibial band (or tract) is a thick band of tissue that starts on the pelvis and upper thigh and passes along the outside of the knee and attaches to the outer tibia.
 When the knee moves the iliotibial band slides over a bony prominence on the outer knee (lateral femoral epicondyle).
 Iliotibial band friction syndrome or iliotibial band tendinitis is a painful condition on the outer (lateral) aspect of the knee that is common in long distance runners.

 Wake Nonsurgical Ortho is Triangle’s first private practice solely dedicated to Nonsurgical orthopedics.
-Duke-trained non-surgical orthopedic specialist, Dr. Matthew Kanaan, is dedicated to making sure that patients in Raleigh, NC receive access to non-surgical treatments for their orthopedic pain.
-He will take the time to answer any questions you may have so that he can determine the best treatment option for you.
-For more information, contact our office at (919) 719-2270 and schedule an appointment today!
+Duke-trained non-surgical orthopedic specialist, Dr. Matthew Kanaan, is dedicated to making sure that patients receive access to non-surgical treatments for IT band conditions.
+Dr. Kanaan will take the time to answer any questions you may have so that he can determine the best treatment option for you.
+For more information, contact our orthopedic clinic in Raleigh at (919) 719-2270 and schedule an appointment today!

 What is IT Band Syndrome?